bi-labor/es-mssql/docs/exercise3.md

    Then create a screenshot of the table contents.
 Save the screenshot file as `ex3.png` - overwrite the placeholder file with yours.

-   Please make sure that the screenshot is taken such that it

-   - includes the database name (which is your Neptun code) from the _Object explorer_ window,
+   Please make sure that the screenshot is taken such that it includes the database name (which is your Neptun code) from the _Object explorer_ window, and includes a few sample records with the Neptun code clearly visible.
-   - contains the date and time when the screenshot was taken (e.g. including the clock form the Start menu)
-   - and includes the name of the machine you are working on (e.g. execute a `whoami` command from the command prompt).

    ![Sample expected screenshot](images/exercise/users-table-verify-content.png)